-WordPress Permalinks Settings #
+WordPress Permalinks Settings Explained #

 Hence the name permalink.
 The WordPress Settings Permalinks Screen allows you to choose your default permalink structure.
-You can choose from common settings or create custom URL structures.
+You can choose from standard settings or create custom URL structures.
 You must click the Save Changes button at the bottom of the screen for new settings to take effect.

 Customize Permalink Structure #

-A number of tags are available, and here are some examples to get you started.Common settings: check one of the radio buttons corresponding to the correct Permalink Structure for your blog.
+Several tags are available, and here are some examples to get you started.
+Standard settings: check one of the radio buttons corresponding to the correct Permalink Structure for your blog.

 - Default – An example of the default structure is http://www.sample.com/?p=123

-- Day and name – An example of the day and name based structure is http://www.sample.com/2008/03/31/sample-post/
+- Day and name – An example of the day and name-based structure is http://www.sample.com/2008/03/31/sample-post/

-- Month and name – An example of the month and name based structure is http://www.sample.com/2008/03/sample-post/
+- Month and name – An example of the month and name-based structure is http://www.sample.com/2008/03/sample-post/

-- Numeric – An example of the numeric structure is http://www.sample.com/archives/123
+- Numeric – An example of the numeric structure is http://www.sample.com/archives/123.

-- Post name – An example of the post name structure is http://www.sample.com/sample-post
+- Post name – An example of the post name structure is http://www.sample.com/sample-post.

 Optional WordPress Permalinks Settings #

 You may enter custom bases for your category and tag URLs here.
 For example, using /topics/ as your category base would make your category links like http://example.org/topics/uncategorized/.
-If you leave these blank the defaults will be used.
+If you leave these blank, the defaults will be used.